 But will you, as a parent, play an enormous role in shaping the faith of your children?
 No doubt.

 With that being said, I want to point out some things young people need from their parents.
-I present these as someone who left God for a season in college, someone who ministers to young people every day, and someone who is passionate about reaching about the next generation.
+To those who have abandon God for a season in college, someone who ministers to young people every day, and someone who is passionate about reaching about the next generation.

 Here are 7 things youth need from their parents so they won’t abandon God.